-Effectiveness of this policy will be monitored by the Executive Headteacher and by the Governing Body including any nominated equal opportunities governor.
+Effectiveness of this policy will be monitored by the Headteacher/Principal or nominated equal opportunities governor as part of the school/academy standard workforce analysis.
 Disproportionate or negative outcomes will be monitored and actions will be put in place by the Governing Body.